bartek2060/design-tokens/README.md

 A tool to convert design tokens from JSON format into SCSS variables, utility classes, TypeScript types, and a simple HTML doc.

+See `example` for a very simple example of how you would hook this up in your project.

 ## Installation

 ```bash